bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 So, there is another paragraph tag, a div tag, and then an ordered list with two list items.

-Now, let\'s inspect the CSS rules.
+Now, let&apos;s inspect the CSS rules.

 ![](images2/media/image168.png){width="6.0in"
 height="2.9967946194225723in"}